Resource 3: Measuring wind direction and speed

 - Place the modelling clay on a surface outside, such as a wooden fence, a wall or a rock.
 Stick the sharpened end of the pencil into the clay so it stands up straight.

-To measure wind speed:
+To measure wind speed with the anemometer:

 Using the watch, count the number of times the coloured cup spins around in one minute.
 You are measuring the wind speed in revolutions (turns) per minute.
 Weather forecasters’ anemometers convert this speed into miles per hour (or kilometres per hour).